chericito/mobohubb-docs/docs/SCHEDULE/schedule-mobile-shift-details.md

 title: 'Schedule Mobile: Shift Details'
 excerpt: >-
   Learn how to view detailed information about specific **shifts** in the mobohubb mobile app.
-This guide explains how to use the **Planner** to find a shift, open its details, view attachments, check team members, and see any tasks, scans, or forms associated with the shift.
+This guide explains how to find a shift, open its details, view attachments, check team members, and see any tasks, scans, or forms associated with the shift.
 deprecated: false
 hidden: false
 metadata: